nickmaccarthy/mac-dev-setup/README.md

 ## Installation

 1. ensure you have `python3` and `pip` installed.
 You typically do if you have a late-ish MacOS ( El Capitan and above ).
-2. Create a virtual environment and install ansible in it
+2. Create a virtual environment and install ansible in it - for this example, lets just create the virtualenv in our `$HOME`

 ```bash
 python3 -m venv ~/venvs/mac_ansible